appgardenstudios/hyaline/www/content/documentation/how-to/use-hyaline-from-scratch.md

 For more details on how extraction works, see [Explanation: Extract](../explanation/extract.md).

 ### 4. Check a PR
-To check a GitHub pull request you need to check in your configuration file (**4.1**), setup the required secrets (**4.2**), and then create a GitHub Workflow file to run a GitHub Action to check a pull request (**4.3**).
+To check a GitHub pull request you need to check in your configuration file (**4.1**), set up the required secrets (**4.2**), and then create a GitHub Workflow file to run a GitHub Action to check a pull request (**4.3**).

 #### 4.1 Check in Configuration
 Create a Hyaline Configuration File with [extract](../reference/config.md#extract) and [check](../reference/config.md#check) configured, and check it into your GitHub repository.

 Make sure you don't check in any secrets, like the LLM Provider Key or the GitHub Token.
-Instead, setup the configuration to pull them from the environment.
+Instead, set up the configuration to pull them from the environment.

 See [config reference](../reference/config.md) for more information on creating a configuration file and referencing secrets.